Services: A to Z

 The security service is used for reporting IT related security incidents.

 This service provides risk assessment and mitigation recommendations for the use and handling of university and student-owned information, performs vulnerability and risk assessments for departments and data managers concerning all aspects of business process, and assists auditors with any type of investigation, audits of department systems, campus wide audits, as well as identification and remediation recommendations for vulnerability identified during investigations.

-This service provides technical support to students on campus having problems with their personal computers.
+This service provides technical support to students on campus having problems with their personal computers and printers.
 Common issues that can be addressed are virus data back ups, part requests parts from vendors, hardware upgrade recommendations, and basic advice and guidance.

 The UAF Listserver uses the Mailman application to manage electronic mail discussion and e-newsletter lists.
 Mailman is integrated with the web, making it easy for users to manage their accounts and for list owners to administer their lists.
 Mailman supports built-in archiving, automatic bounce processing, content filtering, digest delivery, spam filters, and more.

-OIT's Video Conferencing Services group (OIT/VCS), manages the University of Alaska's system wide video conferencing network, which allows conferencing hardware and software systems to communicate and collaborate using voice, video, and content.
-Some examples of how video conferencing may be of use to you are; thesis defenses, e-learning, interviews, alternative expertise, and collaboration with other institutions.
-OIT/VCS can bridge you to health organizations, state and federal governments, K-12 institutions, universities and other video sites around the world.
-With connectivity to statewide, nationwide, and worldwide conferencing locations, OIT/VCS is available to help you meet your goals.
+Using voice, video, and content, the University of Alaska's system wide video conferencing network enables communication and collaboration with conferencing hardware and software systems throughout the world.
+Video conferencing is used for e-learning, thesis defenses, admin meetings, interviews, as a collaboration tool with other institutions, and to gather alternative expertise.
+This service can bridge users to health organizations, state and federal governments, K-12 institutions, universities and other video sites on a global scale.
+With connectivity to statewide, nationwide, and worldwide conferencing locations, video conferencing is available to help students, staff and faculty meet their academic and institutional goals.